kro-cat/desperate/README.md

 ## Overview

-`desperate` reads a list of elements, encoded as a string of elements, and determines the unique permutations present in the list.
+`desperate` reads a set, encoded as a string of elements, and determines all unique permutations present in a superpermutation on that set.
 The valid set of elements is given as a character-set on the command-line, similarly to the `tr` program. `desperate` will print out any valid permutations onto STDOUT.
 With the `--numbered` option, it will additionally print the position of the